 The neuromatrix theory of pain, which is built upon previous pain theories (e.g. gate-control theory) that have strong roots in neuroscience and psychology, provides a more complete and “less wrong” narrative behind what is pain.
 By understanding the neuromatrix theory, therapists should be able to weave an updated narrative behind their hands-on work, recognize other factors other than “pushing skin” or stretching muscles, and question the traditional models and narratives that were taught in their early education.

 While the gate control theory of pain is the first pain theory that shifts the focus away from the peripheral nerves and toward the spinal cord and the brain, it is still heavily based on biology with the sprinkle of psychology.
 The neuromatrix theory attempts to fill in gaps that the gate control theory could not fulfill.

 Basically, Melzack describes the neuromatrix as a network of neurons in the brain that loops between the cerebral cortex (the large outer mass of the brain) and the thalamus and the limbic system, sort of like a subway system.
 This “loop” is different for everyone because we all have unique experiences, environments, social upbringings, and genetics, which create our personal neurosignature.
 The neurosignature is the pattern of neural impulses that the neuromatrix produces.
-What we feel as pain is made up of biological (e.g. hormones, immune system), emotional, and cognitive factors.
+What we feel as pain—acute or chronic— is made up of biological (e.g. hormones, immune system), emotional, and cognitive factors.
 Thus, how we sense pain and respond to stress depend on the complex interaction among different factors, including our biology, how we feel, what we think and believe, and our environment (e.g. home, work, family, peers, government).